 Patients should be psychologically ready to proceed with donor insemination.
-CORM recommends that anyone considering donor insemination see a counselor who is skilled at clarifying feelings about infertility and using a sperm donor.
+The Center of Reproductive Medicine recommends that anyone considering donor insemination see a counselor who is skilled at clarifying feelings about infertility and using a sperm donor.
 For couples, it’s important that both partners feel comfortable with their decision and that any concerns and questions are talked about beforehand.
-For some, donor insemination may raise certain moral or ethical questions; for others, the journey may revolve more around choosing the right sperm bank and selecting the best donor to acheive their family building goals.
+For some, using a sperm donor may raise certain moral or ethical questions; for others, the journey may revolve more around choosing the right sperm bank and selecting the best donor to achieve their family building goals.

 Reasons to Use Donor Sperm